jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 _NOTE :_

 * _If you try to invoke `MainEjbClient34App` you need to update the user `quickuser1` and `quickuser2` and give them one of the Roles `AppTwo` or `Intern`._
-* _Remember that the scoped-client will be implemented at first with EAP6.1 or AS7.2 and will not work before._
+* _Remember that the scoped-client will be implemented at first with EAP6.1 and will not work before._

 Access the Servlet application deployed as a WAR inside a minimal server